 I have a broad educational and professional work background in the geosciences comprising knowledge from both geology and geophysics.
 In general, I am fascinated with how the Earth came to be from global to basin scales and the extraordinary amounts of time required to do so.
 My greatest interest in geoscience is with the movement of fluids and heat within the Earth on timescales spanning human lifetimes to deep geologic time.
 These fluid movements within the Earth have profound effects on our existence through their delivery of resources (e.g. groundwater, oil/gas, minerals, and geothermal energy) and generation of hazards (e.g. volcanoes) which have fascinated me ever since I started my science education.

-Upon completing my PhD, I plan to work in industry or government trying to solve challenging problems related to my interests that are important to society.
+Upon completing my PhD, I plan to solve challenging problems related to my interests that are important to society.

 My expertise/interests include:

 * Cryospheric Science (ice sheets to gas hydrates)